Emm-Gil/Final_Project_SQL/README.md

 - Create temporary tables to avoid needing to do mulitple joins frequently in queries
 - Address all incorrect data types, set to proper data type
 - Analyze visitor behaviour more thoroughly
-      - Disappointed to see there were no correlations between products purchased and page views/time spent on the site.
-Would like to review that further.